Walker Lambiotte

 Walker Riley Lambiotte (born February 27, 1967) is an American former basketball player.
 While playing for Central High School in Woodstock, Virginia, he was named a Parade All-American and MVP of the 1985 McDonald's All-American Boys Game after scoring 24 points.
 Walker played college basketball for North Carolina State for head coach Jim Valvano before he transferred to Northwestern.

-Lambiotte was not selected in the 1990 NBA draft and never played basketball professionally.
+Lambiotte was not selected in the 1990 NBA draft, and then played 3 years professionally in Japan.